snavid/snavid/README.md

 ## 🧠 Technical Excellence

-- 🔗 **Expertise**: I'm a computer science student and a Python programmer at Kampala International University in Tanzania.
-I'm also a visionary entrepreneur who solves complex problems with innovative solutions.
+- 🔗 **Expertise**: I’m a bachelor computer science student and a Python programmer.
+I’m also a visionary entrepreneur who solves complex problems with innovative solutions.
 My goal is to create a digital empire that transcends boundaries. 🚀

 - 💻 **Tech Stack**: My skills include:
   - **Full-stack web development** with **C++, C, Python, JavaScript**